Nested Markov Properties for Acyclic Directed Mixed Graphs: Connections with causal inference

-Note that the converse of the above theorem is not true in general.
-There exist distributions $p(x_O) \in {\cal P}^n(\G(O))$ for which there exists no joint distribution $p(x_{O\cup H}) \in {\cal P}^d(\G(O\cup H))$.
-This is because marginals of hidden variable DAGs may induce additional \emph{inequality constraints} which are not satisfied by all elements of the associated nested Markov model.
-The best known of these are the \emph{instrumental inequalities} of \citet{pearl:95}, which were generalized by \citet{evans:12}.
-However, \citet{evans:complete:15} shows that the nested Markov model accounts for all \emph{equality} constraints that arise without making assumptions about the state-space of the latent variables.
+\end{theorem} Thus, the constraints implied by the nested model for the latent projection of ${\mathscr G} (V \cup L)$ also hold in the hidden variable CDAG model.
+Note that the converse is not true in general.
+There are distributions $p(x_{V}) \in {\mathcal{P}}^{\mathrm{n}}({\mathscr G} (V))$ for which there exists no joint distribution $p(x_{V\cup L}) \in {\mathcal{P}}^{\mathrm{d}}({\mathscr G} (V\cup L))$.
+This is because marginals of hidden variable DAGs may induce additional \emph{inequality constraints}, which are not satisfied by all elements of the associated nested Markov model.
+The best known of these are the \emph{instrumental inequalities} of \citet{pearl:95}, which were generalized by \citet{bonet}, \citet{evans:12} and \citet{kedagni2020generalized}.
+Building on the above result, \citet{evans:complete} showed further that the discrete latent variable DAG model does not imply any additional \emph{equality} constraints not implied by the discrete nested Markov model.

-\begin{example} Consider variables $X_0,\ldots,X_4$ under a distribution which is Markov with respect to the graph in Figure \ref{fig:mut}(i).
-Then the marginal distribution over $X_1,\ldots,X_4$ satisfies the nested Markov property with respect to the graph in Figure \ref{fig:verma1}(i).
-However, if the observed variables are binary (and regardless of the state-space of $X_0$) their marginal distribution also satisfies the following inequality constraints not implied by the nested Markov property:
+\begin{example} Consider variables $X_{0},\ldots ,X_{4}$ under a distribution, which is Markov with respect to the graph in Figure~\ref{fig:mut}(i).
+Then the marginal distribution over $X_{1},\ldots ,X_{4}$ satisfies the nested Markov property with respect to the graph in Figure~\ref{fig:verma1}(i).
+However, if the observed variables are binary (and regardless of the state-space of $X_{0}$) their marginal distribution also satisfies the following inequality constraints not implied by the nested Markov property:

-for each $x_1, x_3 \in \{0,1\}$; here, for example, $0_2$ is used as a shorthand for the event $\{X_2 = 0\}$.
+for each $x_{1}, x_{3} \in \{0,1\}$; here, for example, $0_{2}$ is a shorthand for the event $\{X_{2} = 0\}$.
 These are related to the CHSH inequalities of \citet{clauser:69}, and are sometimes referred to as \emph{Bell inequalities} after \citet{bell:64}. \end{example}

-\subsection{Causal Model of a DAG}
+\subsection{Causal model of a DAG}

-The statistical model of a DAG $\G$ with vertices $V$, described earlier, is a set of distributions $p(x_V)$ defined by the factorization (\ref{eq:dagfactor}) formulated on $\G$.

-We define a causal model of a DAG $\G$ by a set of similar factorizations that yield joint distributions under an \emph{intervention} operation, which corresponds to setting values of variables from outside the system.
-Interventions can be used to formalize causal effects in both observational studies and randomized controlled trials.
+The statistical model of a DAG ${\mathscr G} $ with vertices $V$, described earlier, is a set of distributions $p(x_{V})$ defined by the factorization (A.1) formulated on ${\mathscr G} $.
+We define a causal model of a DAG ${\mathscr G} $ by a set of similar factorizations that yield joint distributions under an \emph{intervention} operation, which corresponds to setting values of variables from outside the system.